Dumitru Moraru: Club career

 Moraru was born on 8 May 1956 in București, Romania, growing up in the Pantelimon neighborhood, where he started playing football in 1966 at the junior teams of Metalul București.
 There, he earned the nickname "Țețe" (Tsetse) after a teammate told him in a training camp that he sleeps so much as if he had been bitten by a tsetse fly.
 In 1972 he started playing for Metalul's senior team, making 56 appearances in Divizia B, before joining Steaua București.
 Moraru made his Divizia A debut under coach Constantin Teașcă on 25 August 1974, playing for Steaua in a derby against Dinamo București, which ended with a 2–0 loss, but his performance in the match was appreciated by journalist Eftimie Ionescu who gave him a grade 8 in the Sportul newspaper.
 He played 24 games in the 1975–76 Divizia A season and 26 in the 1977–78 season, helping The Military Men win the title in each of them and also won the 1975–76 Cupa României, all these performances being obtained under the guidance of coach Emerich Jenei.

 In 1978 he went to play for three seasons at Sportul Studențesc București where he won the 1979–80 Balkans Cup.
 Then Moraru was transferred from Sportul Studențesc to Dinamo București in exchange for Andrei Speriatu and Constantin Pană.
 There, he played 31 league games in each of his first three seasons as the club won the title in all of them, working with coach Valentin Stănescu for the first one and with Nicolae Dumitru for the other two.
 He also won three Cupa României, the first one after a final against FC Baia Mare.
 The following two were won after finals against rivals Steaua, and in the 1986 final, under coach Mircea Lucescu he managed to keep a clean sheet in the 1–0 win against them, a team that had recently won the European Cup.
 Moraru made some notable performances with The Red Dogs in European competitions, such as helping the club eliminate Inter Milan in the 1981–82 UEFA Cup.
-He also appeared in eight matches in the 1983–84 European Cup edition, being the team's captain as the club eliminated title holders Hamburg in the campaign, reaching the semi-finals where they were defeated by Liverpool.
+He also appeared in eight matches in the 1983–84 European Cup edition, being the team's captain as the club eliminated title holders Hamburger SV in the campaign, reaching the semi-finals where they were defeated by Liverpool.
 For the way he played in 1984, Moraru was placed fifth in the ranking for the Romanian Footballer of the Year award.

 After eight seasons spent at Dinamo, Moraru alongside teammates Costel Orac and Alexandru Nicolae were transferred to Victoria București.
-There, he made his last Divizia A appearance on 5 November 1989 in a 5–0 home win over Inter Sibiu, having a total of 393 matches in the competition, also totaling 33 games in European competitions.
+There, he made his last Divizia A appearance on 5 November 1989 in a 5–0 home win over Inter Sibiu, totaling 393 matches in the competition and 33 games in European competitions.
 Shortly afterwards, Moraru went to play in Norway for IK Start where he ended his career in 1991 by playing 41 league games over the course of two seasons.